 Our results indicate that PSU is associated with a higher risk of treatment non-completion among patients admitted to SUD treatment programs in Chile between 2010 and 2019.Specifically, the risk of treatment non-completion was modestly higher in intensive ambulatory settings for the general population and in women-only residential settings.
 However, this association was not consistent across all treatment settings, indicating variability in how PSU influences treatment outcomes, depending on the type of treatment program.
 Sensitivity analyses supported these findings, showing stability in the associations across the different model specifications and treatment settings.
 These findings show that patients with PSU in specific treatment settings face heightened risks, a challenge shared across the region.
 For instance, this concern is illustrated by the QALAT project (Quality Assurance in the Treatment of Substance Use Disorders in Latin America and the Caribbean), conducted under the UNODC [United Nations Office on Drugs and Crime] initiative with data from 385 treatment centers in Bolivia, the Dominican Republic, Ecuador, Guatemala, Mexico, and Panama.
 Among the key findings is the need to broaden the range of services offered, ensuring a more effective response to individuals’ needs.

 After comparing patients reporting PSU versus those reporting single substance use regarding treatment completion, we found notable differences in treatment outcomes.
-The association between reporting PSU and treatment non-completion seems robust to different model specifications, suggesting that despite their complex clinical profiles, patients with PSU are more likely to abandon treatment or be discharged due to misconduct, regardless of the episode.
+The association between reporting PSU and treatment non-completion seems robust to different model specifications, suggesting that despite their complex clinical profiles, patients with PSU are more likely to abandon treatment or be discharged due to misconduct, regardless of the episode in specific settings.
 Regarding the reasons for non-completion among patients in treatment (with or without PSU), a study conducted in Latin America found that the main reasons for abandonment were “not accepting the rules of the institution,” “lack of money,” and “not feeling comfortable with the facilities” (Gómez-Restrepo et al., 2017).
 Additionally, an impact evaluation of treatment in Chile identified a lack of time to attend (in ambulatory treatments) and a perceived sense of having achieved the expected well-being before completing treatment (DIPRES, 2017) as the main reasons for non-completion.
 However, it remains unclear whether these reasons for not completing treatment are the same for patients with PSU as for those with single substance use.

-A more detailed analysis distinguishing between PSU including alcohol use and PSU without alcohol use as a secondary substance revealed that PSU with alcohol as a secondary substance was associated with treatment non-completion across all treatment setting at baseline, except among patients in women-specific intensive-ambulatory settings.
-This finding highlights the importance of addressing alcohol use, a substance widely accepted and normalised by social customs in Latin America, despite its association with adverse health outcomes (Krawczyk et al., 2021). , among patients in general-population residential treatments having alcohol as a secondary substance, appeared to be protective against treatment non-completion.
+A more detailed analysis distinguishing between PSU including alcohol use and PSU without alcohol use as a secondary substance revealed that PSU with alcohol as a secondary substance was positively or negatively associated with treatment non-completion across all treatment setting at baseline, except among patients in women-specific intensive-ambulatory settings.
+This finding highlights the importance of addressing alcohol use, a substance widely accepted and normalised by social customs in Latin America, despite its association with adverse health outcomes (Krawczyk et al., 2021).
+However, among patients in general-population residential treatments having alcohol as a secondary substance, appeared to be protective against treatment non-completion.
 If alcohol is the secondary substance, the other groups (including the reference group) should necessarily display a higher proportion of individuals who identified alcohol as their primary substance.
 This finding is in line with research conducted in general population surveys in the US, where PSU with heavy drinking patterns was associated with lower negative mental, physical and social functioning outcomes (Tucker et al., 2021).
 Our results indicate that while PSU poses challenges, the specific context and characteristics of the treatment setting play a critical role in determining outcomes, highlighting the need for tailored interventions to forestall future negative consequences (Manning et al., 2017).